1-10: For Loops

 12 Application:

-1) In Comments: Why must the state variable be declared outside the for loop as opposed to inside the for loop?
+• Why must the state variable be declared outside the for loop as opposed to inside the for loop?
 Think about what happens to the state variable every time the for loop cycles if it is declared inside the for loop.
-Put the answer in comments at the top of your script.

 2) Create one for loop that outputs the (a) square (2nd power), cube (3rd power), and cube root (1/3rd power) for the numbers 1 through 10.